-JoAnna Harper teaches us the famed Buddhist practice of metta – offering love to ourselves and others.
+JoAnna Hardy teaches us the famed Buddhist practice of metta – offering love to ourselves and others.

 When I was introduced to the practice of metta—most often translated as lovingkindness practice—I definitely knew it wasn’t for me.
 It was too mushy and sentimental for my pragmatic mind.
 It was reminiscent of the wishful praying that I thought was reserved for the type of faith I had left behind.

 I didn’t really believe that I—or maybe any living being—could possibly find the happiness, safety, ease, and freedom being offered through metta practice.
 Maybe we didn’t even deserve it!
 When I put my hand on my heart, as we are often asked to do during this practice, I felt numb and disconnected.
 I thought of loving-kindness as an unnecessary additive to the more important four foundations of mindfulness.
 I ignored the practice for many years.

 Then, a wise and insightful teacher saw me struggling and assigned metta as my daily practice for three months.
 It wasn’t because my teacher thought I was not a kind and loving person—I am—but I needed a way to love all beings, and to offer that love to myself too.

 I discovered that while loving-kindness is taught in many ways by different teachers, ultimately it is an equalizer and an antidote to hatred and aversion.
 It is a state that can be developed through practices that help us cultivate the unconditional, expansive qualities of the heart.
 Metta is the great balancer to insight and mindfulness practices.

 When I discovered other translations of the word metta, like care, friendliness, goodwill, and benevolence, the practice began to feel more accessible and less lofty.
 Metta felt like something I could touch and cultivate daily.
 The great balancer began to do its work.
 My doubt began to melt.